Information about DFID's Digital Advisory Panel including its role and members.

 They will help set the direction of our digital projects, advise on strategies and opportunities, provide technical advice where possible and challenge our thinking by prompting us to push boundaries, remain relevant, dynamic and innovative.

-- Nick Hughes was formerly the head of global payments at Vodafone Group, where he started M-PESA, and is the founder and strategy director of m-kopa
+- Nick Hughes is the founder and strategy director of M-KOPA, and was formerly the head of global payments at Vodafone Group, where he started M-PESA

-- Stephen King is a partner in Omidyar Network UK and was formerly chief executive of BBC Media Action
+- Stephen King is a partner at Omidyar Network, leading their Global Governance and Citizen Engagement initiative, and was formerly chief executive of BBC Media Action

-- Tim Unwin has many roles, including Secretary General of the Commonwealth Telecommunications Organisation, Chair of the Commonwealth Scholarship Commission in the UK, Emeritus Professor of Geography and UNESCO Chair in ICT4D at Royal Holloway, University of London
+- Tim Unwin is Emeritus Professor of Geography and UNESCO Chair in ICT4D at Royal Holloway, University of London and was previously Secretary General of the Commonwealth Telecommunications Organisation (2011-15)

 Terms of Reference